-Goodbye leisure, rest, and personal time.
+Goodbye leisure.
+Goodbye rest, family, and personal time.

-You can simply — avoid them.
+You can simply avoid them.

-But when it comes to handling difficult people at work, the story is somewhat different.
-You are bound by a contract and it is a big game for your business.
+As a business owner, you are bound by a contract that is a big game for your business.
 A contract may not have the same meaning for all parties, even if it is spelled out to the dot.
 What happens when you and your clients are not on the same foot?

-No one wants to have their weekends ruined, even less, having a client screwing the whole week and other projects.
+No one wants to have their weekends ruined.
+Even less, having a client screwing the whole week and other projects.

 How to Handle Difficult Clients and Enjoy Work

-But most client-related issues are either personality-related or process-related.
-And let’s face it: you cannot do much about someone’s personality.
-It is best if you let those clients go.
+Since you cannot do much about someone’s personality, it is best if you let those clients go.
 What you can do is set up an example according to your strategy and be relentless in implementing it with clients who are misaligned with you regarding the process.

 1. Figure out the real issue.

-Often, there is something else behind the problem that is pointed out.
-Make sure you know the real issue by asking questions about a surprising unpleasant development.
-Client difficulties are more often than not a result of misunderstandings and misinterpretations.
+Often, there is something else behind the problem that is stirring the pot.
+Make sure you know the real issue behind an unhappy client.
+Ask more questions about the unpleasant development that took place between you and your client.

-2. Do not react, respond.
+2. Do not react — respond.

-There is a vast difference between responsibility and fault.
+There is a vast difference between taking responsibility and taking the fault.
 Acknowledge if you have made a mistake and take responsibility, but don’t dwell on it.

 5. Choose language mindfully.